Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Detailed Experiments Results

 From the experimental results, we observe that \textbf{most attackers improve their performance to some extent when provided with prior knowledge of the RAG system's attack state}—a finding that aligns well with intuitive expectations.
 A particularly illustrative example can be found in the Competing Attack between CorpusPoison and ContentPoison, as shown in Figure~\ref{fig-c52}.
 When both methods perform simultaneous injection, ContentPoison achieves only a 10\% attack success rate—significantly lower than its 36\% success rate in the single-attacker setting.
 However, when ContentPoison injects first and CorpusPoison follows, ContentPoison fails to succeed on any query.
 In contrast, when CorpusPoison attacks first and ContentPoison follows, the latter surprisingly achieves a 40\% attack success rate—substantially enhancing its effectiveness.
 This suggests that prior knowledge of competing attacks can dramatically alter an attacker's impact.

 While prior knowledge can offer some advantage to attackers acting later in the sequence, it does not fundamentally alter the relative strength of different attack methods.
 For example, as illustrated in Figure~\ref{fig-c51} and Figure~\ref{fig-c52}, GASLITE remains overwhelmingly dominant regardless of injection order.
 Even with full knowledge of GASLITE’s injected documents, competing methods find it exceedingly difficult to surpass its performance.
+Our experimental findings can be summarized as follows:

 Furthermore, we observe that methods such as PoisonedRAG(white), ContentPoison, and GARAG require significantly more time to optimize their attacks when prior knowledge is available.
 This is because, after the RAG system has been injected with poison documents, these methods—due to their dependence on knowledge base ($\mathcal{KB}$) information—face increased difficulty in optimizing their triggers, especially when the poison documents rank highly in the retrieval results.
 In contrast, other methods exhibit minimal variation in optimization time, as they do not require access to the $\mathcal{KB}$ (a point discussed in detail in the Attack Tax section~\ref{app:attacktax}).